CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ### Serial program
-An example of a `script.jl` Julia code.
+An example of a `script.jl` code.

 ```julia
 println("Hello world!")
 ```

 === "Puhti"
-    An example of a `batch.sh` Puhti batch script.
+    An example of a `batch.sh` batch script.

     ```bash
     #!/bin/bash